darrenldl/docfd/README.md

 `Content Search` mode

 - Content search field is active in this mode
-- `Enter` to confirm search constraints and exit search mode
+- `Enter` to confirm search phrase and exit search mode

 ## Single file mode